Cghlewis/crystal_site/content/blog/data_clean_03/index.markdown

 - data sharing
 ---

-In the previous two posts of this series we reviewed how to standardize the steps in our data cleaning process, as well as practices we can implement to make our workflow more reproducible and reliable.
-In this final post of the series, I attempt to answer the question, "What does this data cleaning standardized workflow look like when implemented in the real world?".
+In the previous two posts of this series we reviewed how to standardize the steps in our data cleaning process to produce consistent datasets across the field of education research, as well as practices we can implement to make our data cleaning workflow more reproducible and reliable.
+In this final post of the series, I attempt to answer the question, "What does this process look like when implemented in the real world?".
 To tackle this question I created a very simple sample dataset based on the following fictitious scenario:

 _I am managing data for a longitudinal randomized controlled trial (RCT) study.
 For this RCT, schools are randomized to either a treatment or control group.
 Students who are in a treatment school receive a program to boost their math self-efficacy.
 Data is collected on all students in two waves (wave 1 is in the fall of a school year, and wave 2 is collected in the spring).
 At this point in time, we have collected wave 1 of our student survey on a paper form and we set up a data entry database for staff to enter the information into.
 Data has been [double-entered](https://www.sciencedirect.com/science/article/abs/pii/S0747563211000707), checked for entry errors, and has been exported in a csv format ("w1_mathproj_stu_svy_raw.csv") to a folder (called "data") where it is waiting to be cleaned._